Birds born in a cage don’t know how to fly

 An anthropologist (let us call her Jane) visited an African tribe (let us call it Narash).

 At some point she began talking about her house.
 The Narash found it very strange that there was something such as “kid’s room”.
-When they heard that the civilized parents slept in different rooms from their children, they were shocked.
+When they heard that the civilized parents sleep in different rooms from their children, they were shocked.
 This was almost a criminal act in their book.

 ~~{}~~

-Forget about the Narash and the western standards of upbringing and think about this: Man’s greatest need, regardless of their age, is association.
+Forget about the Narash and the western standards of upbringing and think about this: man’s greatest need, regardless of their age, is association.

-See what we proceed to do (we, the civilized).
+See what we proceed to do (we, the civilized):

 When a child is born (or even before that) we arrange the place of exile, the child’s room.
 Most infants must learn within the first six months or the first year of their life to sleep alone.